-Fortunately, as well as breastfeeding being an effective way to limit your initial baby expenditure, there are a number of other benefits.
+Fortunately, as well as breastfeeding being an effective way to limit your initial baby expenditure, there are a number of other benefits of breast milk.

 As a result, there are fewer visits to the doctors or hospital with your baby—which also reduces the chances of them contracting an infection.